vbud/vbud-website-archive/src/pages/projects/projects.md

+# Current work

+I currently work at Intel.
+I work on internal applications and tools, so I cannot share my portfolio publicly.
+However, if you would like to see things I have built, please contact me and I can send you some sanitized examples.

 # Current side projects

 **[starter-angular-babel][starter-angular-babel]** is my starter project for ES6, Angular-based web applications.
 I also use a modified version of it at work.